 His private international law expertise spans jurisdiction (pre and post-Brexit), applicable law (pre and post-Brexit), forum non conveniens cases and service out of the jurisdiction in both injury and non-injury commercial work.
 John-Paul also has expertise in Aviation, having worked on cases arising from air disasters.
 He regularly appears in Package Holidays claims, Admiralty matters, Athens and Montreal Convention cases and clinical negligence cases with a foreign element.
 As a result of his Spanish language skills, John-Paul is often instructed in Spanish cases and has appeared as an expert in English law in the Spanish Courts.
 Recent reported cases include: Chouza v Martins & Ors [2021] EWHC 1669 (QB) (Spanish law); Haggerty-Garton v ICI [2021] EWHC 2924 (QB) (Scots law); Maddison v TUI [2023] EWHC (to be heard by the Court of Appeal).
 John-Paul is ranked in the Legal 500 for Travel Law including Jurisdictional issues.

-John-Paul’s clinical negligence work is high value and he receives instructions from most ranked firms.
-He is ranked in the Legal 500 for his clinical negligence work.
+John-Paul’s clinical negligence work is high value work often relating to birth injury, brain injury, spinal injury, amputation, other catastrophic outcomes and fatalities.
+He receives instructions from most ranked firms.
+He is ranked in the directories for his clinical negligence work.
 He enjoys the medical and scientific aspects of such litigation and works closely with his instructing solicitors and experts.
-He has significant experience of cases involving birth injury, amputation, unnecessary and negligent surgery, delayed diagnosis, fatal cases, disclosure of risk and the negligent administration of clinical drugs.

-John-Paul is listed in the Legal 500 and Chambers and Partners for his more general personal injury work which includes EL, PL and RTA cases.
-Recent reported cases include Irani v Duchon [2019] EWCA Civ 1846.
+He undertakes all personal injury work including EL, PL and RTA cases.
+Reported cases include Irani v Duchon [2019] EWCA Civ 1846.

-John-Paul undertakes professional negligence work, mainly in respect of actions arising from personal injury claims.
+John-Paul has expertise and experience in professional negligence claims acting for claimants and defendants.
+He is often instructed in relation to claims relating to solicitors and barristers and also has experience of many other professions.
 He successfully represented the Claimant in the Court of Appeal in Witcomb v Keith Park Solicitors [2023] PNLR 20.

 He practices Sports Law where he is able to bring his extensive Personal Injury and Clinical Negligence knowledge to bear on such matters.
-However, his practice is not restricted to injury related work; he accepts non-injury Sports work of a contractual or regulatory nature.
-He has received instructions relating to those in the English Premier League.
+He also has expertise in respect of non-injury Sports work of a contractual or regulatory nature.
+He has received instructions relating to those in the English Premier League, for professional jockeys and for other professional sports people.

 Vanessa is ranked for clinical negligence in both the Legal 500 and Chambers & Partners.
 She is known for her warmth and sensitivity and her extensive medical knowledge.